 - Be approved by an internship committee composed of sociology department faculty

 - Contact the faculty member who will be supervising internships for the semester during which your internship would take place.
-(Contact the Sociology advisor in the H&S Advising Center for assistance if needed.)
+(Contact the sociology advisor, Jolie Scribner, in the H&S Advising Center for assistance if needed.)

 - Meet to discuss your eligibility for earning credit as well as what kind of internship you'd like to do.